robgraeber/node-redirect/README.md

 npm install
 npm start
 ```
+Env Variables:

-Set the env variable `REDIRECT_URL` to change what url it redirects to.
+`REDIRECT_URL`: Sets the url it redirects to.
+`PORT`: Sets the port the server listens on. <Defaults to 8000>